isomerpages/moe-acjc/_parents/Parents Action Team/PAT Programmes.md

 We have students from other countries studying at ACJC.&nbsp; The Foreign Scholars’ Mentorship Programme matches these students to parent volunteers.&nbsp; These parent act as mentors, supporting the students as they study in ACJC, either by providing encouragement or by sharing a meal at critical periods like holidays, birthdays, or during the examination period.&nbsp; These students will feel a sense of belonging being cared for by their mentors.&nbsp; The lives of the mentors and their families are enriched by the experience too.

-##### Teachers' Day Celebration
+##### Teacher's Day Appreciation

-It is an important day in the college calendar when students and parents come together to show their thanks and appreciation to the college’s teachers and staff.&nbsp; The PAT team works closely with the ACJC Student Council to organize a lunch to commemorate the celebration.
+It is an important day in the college calendar when students and parents come together to show their thanks and appreciation to the college’s teachers and staff.&nbsp; The PAT team works closely with the ACJC Student Council to organise a lunch to commemorate the celebration.

 #### Prayer Ministry

 The College's Vision - Noble Ambition and Character, for the Service of God and Nation also underlies what is the single ministry that extends through the calendar year.
-On average 30 to 40 Parents through the year come together to stand in the gap for our College- The Leaders/ Our Teachers/ Our children - Through Prayer.
-We have four distinct but intertwined offering via our Thursday Prayer Group, Fathers Prayer Group, Combined ACS Prayer Meeting and A Level Prayer Vigil.
+On average 30 to 40 parents throughout the year come together to stand in the gap for our College- the leaders/ our teachers/ our children - through prayer.
+We have fortnightly Prayer Meetings, the Fathers Prayer Group, and the A-Level Prayer Vigil.

 ##### Fun-O-Rama&nbsp;

-An event hosted once every 2 years to allow our students to plan and develop themselves as future thinkers, nurture value driven leaders who also give back to community.
-Together with the student body, we building a caring and collaborative community that also raises funds for the college and exhibits the spirit of paying it forward.
+An event hosted once every 2 years to allow our students to plan and develop themselves as future-ready learners, nurture value-driven leaders who also give back to the community.
+Together with the student body, we build a caring and collaborative community that also raises funds for the college and exhibits the spirit of paying it forward.